epsy/clize/docs/reference.rst

-Callables decorated with `clize.parser.parameter_converter` are used instead of the :ref:`default converter <default-converter>` to construct a CLI parameter for the annotated python parameter.
+Callables decorated with `clize.parser.parameter_converter` are used instead of the :ref:`default converter <default-converter>` to construct a CLI parameter for the annotated Python parameter.

 The callable can return a `Parameter` instance or `Parameter.IGNORE` to instruct clize to drop the parameter.